cuperman/mint-assessment/02-wizard-application/README.md

 1. **Step 1: Address Collection**
    - Ask the customer for their address (street, city, state, zip code)
    - Include validation for required fields and proper formatting
-   - No need to include Google APIs, just collect information in a simple form is enough.
+   - No need to include Google APIs, just collecting information in a simple form is enough.
 Your choice how complex this form can be.

 2. **Step 2: AC Unit Quantity**
    - Ask how many AC units they have: